Ivanclj/Smile/README.md

 ├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
 │
-│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│   ├── test_generate_features.py.py                       <- Script for running unit tests on src/generate_features.py.py.
 │
-│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│   ├── test_train_model.py.py                       <- Script for running unit tests on src/train_model.py.
 │
-│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
-│
-│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
-│
-│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│   ├── test_evaluate_models.py                       <- Script for running unit tests on src/evaluate_models.py.
 │

 ├── static/                           <- CSS, JS files that remain static ├── templates/                        <- HTML (or other code) that is templated and changes based on a set of inputs ├── run.py                            <- Simplifies the execution of one or more of the src scripts